What explains the dramatic rise in armed attacks in Pakistan?

 The genesis for the spike in the violence, analysts say, could be traced back to the unilateral decision by the Pakistan Taliban to end the ceasefire last year.
 The armed group has asserted that its attacks were in response to the renewed military operations in the region.

 Among their main demands include the release of its members and the reversal of the merger of the tribal region with the Khyber Pakhtunkhwa province.
-A stricter imposition of Islamic laws is also one of the demands.
+A stricter imposition of their interpretation of Islamic laws is also one of the demands.

 The Pakistani army has conducted multiple operations to eliminate the group since 2002 but struggled to achieve its goal as fighters have used the porous border to find safe haven in Afghanistan.